dev-iayush27/SwiftInterviewPrepration/README.md

 ```

 ## 15. Closure:
-￼- Self contained blocks of functionality that can be passed around and used in code.
+- Self contained blocks of functionality that can be passed around and used in code.
-- It can capture and store references to any constants and variables from the current context in which they are defined￼￼.
+- It can capture and store references to any constants and variables from the current context in which they are defined.
 - Used for event handling and callbacks.
-- Can pass closure as completion handlers.￼￼
+- Can pass closure as completion handlers.
-- Closure is a reference type.￼
+- Closure is a reference type.

 ```ruby
 let add: (Int, Int) -> Int = { (value1, value2) in